A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Introduction

 \section{Introduction}

 Symbiotic stars are binaries in which a cool evolved \mbox{G--M},~S,~or~C giant with luminosity class \mbox{I--III} accretes onto a smaller companion.
 The accreting companion is a white dwarf (WD) in most known symbiotic stars, evidenced by high luminosity ($\sim10^3\,L_\odot$) and high temperature ($\sim10^5$~K) in the shell-burning state and by nova-like behaviour \citep{Mikolajewska2003}, the short time-scale of accretion disc flickering in the accreting-only state \citep{Sokoloski2010,Luna2013}, and hard X-ray emission in the accreting-only state from the boundary layer between the accretion disc and the WD \citep{Luna2013}.
-In rare cases, the accretor is instead a neutron star \citep{Chakrabarty1997}, and both main-sequence accretors \citep{Sahai2015} and black hole accretors \citep{Lopez2017} may also be possible.
+In rare cases, the accretor is instead a neutron star \citep{Chakrabarty1997}.\footnote{Main-sequence accretors \citep{Sahai2015} and black hole accretors \citep{Lopez2017} may also be included.
+Their different contexts in stellar binary evolution have recently led some researchers to exclude them from the definition of symbiotics (e.g., \citealt{Merc2025}), but main sequence accretors can at times be difficult to rigorously distinguish from WD accretors \citep{Sahai2015}, and black hole accretors may share physical processes like wind accretion \citep{Wiktorowicz2021}.}

 Judging by the high luminosities and high temperatures of the accreting WD \citep{Mikolajewska2003}, most known, confirmed symbiotic stars exhibit hydrogen shell burning on the WD, either due to stable/quasi-stable burning of accreted matter, or due to residual burning from a nova.
 WDs with shell burning are generally much more luminous than accreting-only WDs, because more than an order of magnitude more energy per nucleon is released from nuclear burning than from accretion onto a WD \citep{Sokoloski2001}.
-An argument has been made \citep{Mukai2016,Munari2021} that accreting-only symbiotics without shell burning may be more common than burning symbiotics, and would make up the majority of the known symbiotic population if they were easier to find.
 Accretion-fed shell burning is unstable outside of a specific region of accretion rate / WD mass parameter space \citep[e.g.,][]{Wolf2013}, and not many symbiotic recurrent novae are known, so it may be that there are symbiotic stars with lower accretion rates, very high WD masses, or very low WD masses that have been missed by existing surveys.
 Similarly, the duration of residual burning is inversely related to the WD mass, so it may be that existing samples of residually-burning WDs picked up by symbiotic surveys are primarily low-mass WDs.